osmlab/atlas-checks/.github/ISSUE_TEMPLATE/fix-suggestions.md

 **Which Atlas check is the fix suggestion related to?**

-Name of Atlas check that need to be added the suggested fix component.
-Link to associate check script
+Name and link of the existing Atlas Check that needs to be updated to include the below fix suggestion(s)

 **Describe more details of suggested fix(es)**